nextflow-io/training/docs/basic_training/setup.md

 export NXF_VER=22.04.5
 ```

+!!!
+Note

     Most of this tutorial workshop requires `NXF_VER=22.04.0` or later, to use DSL2 as default.

 Run `nextflow -version` again to confirm that the change has taken effect.